 Well, okay, the purpose of the film's creators is to tear down the legend.
 French diplomats rolling their eyes and shake their heads at how disconnected he is from reality.
 The problem is that when Churchill reads the actual speeches from 1940, Gary Oldman's portrayal is so strong that it overcomes the intention of the scriptwriter to tear him down.
 These speeches simply can not have been given by the tempermental madman that Oldman seems to have been tasked to portray.

 Similarly, in the movie, Franklin Dr. Roosevelt snickers at Churchill's plea for help, citing the Neutrality Act as the reason for inaction.
 Roosevelt muses that it might be legal to delivering plane to the Canadian border and having them pulled over the border by horses.
 Churchill doesn't take him seriously.
-The implication was that the US was not going to deliver aircraft purchased by the United Kingdom (again, I asked my daughter whether she felt that the President intended to assist Churchill at all, and she thought the answer was clearly "no") But in fact they really did use overland transport of aircraft to Canda, as a way to get around legislative restrictions.
+The implication was that the US was not going to deliver aircraft purchased by the United Kingdom (again, I asked my daughter whether she felt that the President intended to assist Churchill at all, and she thought the answer was clearly "no").
+But in fact they really did use overland transport of aircraft to Canda, as a way to get around legislative restrictions.
 Such sales had actually begun in February 1940, or BEFORE the German invasion.
 In reality the Neutrality Act was significantly modified in November 1939 as a consequence of the Polish invasion.
 The invasion woke up--at least partially--the global community to the menace of Nazism.

 The US had been feverishly supplying the Western powers with weapons, and in fact were starting to ship a new high octane aviation fuel (courtesy of the Houdry Catalytic Cracking process) that helped British Spitfires outfly the German Messerschmidts in the Battle of Britain two months later.
 Put that in your pipe and smoke it.